worotyns/lock-state/README.md

  - System CRONs, that can be "locked",
  - Other cases when on system level (curl access) you want to stop executing in flow.

-This service can be used in production with low workloads.
+This service can be used for free in production with low workloads.

 ## Create new lock
 HTTP **POST** `https://lock-states.deno.dev/locks`